Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 If we are obligated to pay or collect Taxes on your ecommerce activities or your use of Ecommerce Services, you are responsible for such Taxes, and we may collect payment for such Taxes.

-**Shipping Services.** Shipping labels are provided by EasyPost and allow you to take advantage of real-time shipping rates to purchase postage and print shipping labels from certain mailing services, such as [UPS](https://www.ups.com/), [USPS](https://www.usps.com/), and [Canada Post](https://www.canadapost.ca/).
+**Shipping Services.** Shipping labels are provided by EasyPost and allow you to take advantage of real-time shipping rates to purchase postage and print shipping labels from certain mailing services, such as [UPS](https://www.ups.com/), [USPS](https://www.usps.com/), [DHL](https://www.dhl.com/), and [Canada Post](https://www.canadapost.ca/).
 We act only as an intermediary between you and these third parties; we are not involved in any way with your product or its shipment.
 We also do not warrant that the results you obtain from the use of these services (rates and labels, for example) will be accurate or reliable.

 You are solely responsible for compliance with all applicable rules and regulations, including domestic and international shipping and customs regulations and those of the relevant mailing service.
+For example:

-For example, if you use USPS postage, you will need to comply with their [shipping restrictions](https://www.usps.com/ship/shipping-restrictions.htm) and [mailing standards](http://pe.usps.com/text/dmm300/dmm300_landing.htm), among others.
+*   If you use USPS postage, you need to comply with their [shipping restrictions](https://www.usps.com/ship/shipping-restrictions.htm) and [mailing standards](http://pe.usps.com/text/dmm300/dmm300_landing.htm), among others.
+*   When using DHL’s services, you are responsible for compliance with all applicable [DHL rules and terms](http://www.dhl-usa.com), such as the DHL Express Terms and Conditions of Carriage.

 In addition, you are solely responsible for customs charges, import taxes or duties, or any other charges related to your shipments.
 If any charges are assessed against us as a result of your use of the shipping services, you will reimburse us for the full amount within 7 days.